 the building into a Verne-esque technician’s world with an artistic touch.

-The five-storey building on the eastern outskirts of Trutnov will open to the public for the first time in May 2023.
-Then the functional part will be completed, providing timeless spaces for sculptures and reliefs of extraordinary dimensions, just the kind that do not fit in other Czech galleries.
-The well-restored, generous interiors with high ceilings will provide the exhibiting artists with the necessary space while the visitors and the professional public will have a unique experience of encountering contemporary art.
+The five-storey building on the eastern outskirts of Trutnov opened to the public for the first time in May 2023.
+At this time, the functional part was completed, providing timeless spaces for sculptures and reliefs of extraordinary dimensions, just the kind that do not fit in other Czech galleries.
+The generous interiors with high ceilings, which have been well renovated, provide the necessary space for the exhibiting artists, and offer visitors and the professional public a unique experience of encountering contemporary art.

 What does it look like here? ?